kayode-gif/SparseMatrixLib/README.md

 ## Why I built this

-I was interested in learning about sparse matrix algorithms and wanted to implement something that could actually be useful.
-Sparse matrices are used everywhere in scientific computing, machine learning, and graph algorithms, so understanding how to work with them efficiently is valuable.

-The CSR format is one of the most common sparse matrix formats, and implementing it from scratch helped me really understand how it works under the hood.
+This is a learning project I built to explore sparse matrix algorithms since these are used in many different fields, so understanding how they work under the hood is important.
+I wanted also to get a feel with C++ programming which I have started learning over summer.

 ---

-This is a learning project I built to explore sparse matrix algorithms and C++ programming.
 Feel free to check out the code or run the benchmarks!